GedSargent/tailwind-empty-project/README.md

 - We are using VS Code as our IDE, which can be downloaded [here](https://code.visualstudio.com/download) if you need it.

-- Fianlly, we are also using Github Desktop for ease of use (this is aimed at beginners).
+- Finally, we are also using Github Desktop for ease of use (this is aimed at beginners).
 Download it [here](https://desktop.github.com/) if you need this.

 ## Cloning in Github Desktop